install.packages(c('rPraat', 'phonTools', 'seewave', 'multitaper', 'emuR',

 which is our frequency dimension (in whatever scale). moments()

 simply returns a vector with four numbers, corresponding to the first four spectral moments, i.e. mean (AKA center of gravity), variance, skew, and kurtosis.
-Phonetics studies usually report standard deviation rather than variance, because standard deviation is on the easily interpretable Hz scale while variance is on the \(Hz^2\) scale.
-For this reason, we replace the second number of the vector with its square root.
-We also have to set minval=TRUE
+Phonetics studies usually report standard deviation rather than variance, because standard deviation is on the well-known Hz scale while variance is on the minval=TRUE

 because our energy scale contains negative values; if we don’t do this, the results would essentially be as if we had flipped the spectrum upside down.